 12. Clifton’s Cafeteria

 Close by The Last Bookstore is Clifton’s Cafeteria, which is a famous Los Angeles spot that has been around for over 50 years.
 This unique cafeteria has all sorts of absurd things for you to see, such as tigers that you can sit next to, a giant three-story tree, and all kinds of weird oddities around the restaurant.
 It just reopened a year or two ago, and it’s a great place to go with your family.
+This location is not always open, check the website before you go.

 13. Art’s District

-Next, I recommend heading over to the Art’s District.
+Next, I recommend heading over to the Art District.
 The Art’s District is the up and coming downtown neighborhood that everybody wants to live at, and everyone else comes to eat at.
 The Art’s District has lots of artistic murals on all of the buildings, a bunch of crazy places to eat like Wurstkuche, which has rattlesnake and rabbit sausages, breweries, ice cream, you name it they have it in the Art’s District.
 It’s an excellent place to just park, walk around and explore.
 Naturally, bring your appetite because there are lots you’re going to want to eat.

 14. Spire 73 Bar at the InterContinental Hotel

-If you are in LA at night, head over the InterContinental hotel, the tallest building on the West Coast.
+If you are in LA at night, head over to the InterContinental hotel, the tallest building on the West Coast.
 From there, you can take the elevator to the 70th floor and then another elevator to the 73rd floor to go to the tallest open-air bar in the entire country.
 This is a great place to grab a drink or snack and look out over the city lights.

 15. LA Live and the Grammy Museum